 The Decision maker receives the certification report in order to take the decision of certification.
 In case of positive assessment, a certification letter is issued to the vendor and the certified product is published on the PURE Certification Website in the Certified Product section.

 In some situations vendors may need to provide a recent assessment for an already certified product.
 To manage these situations a particular process is defined to allow renewal of a certificate assuming that no changes have been made on the PURE product and that the elements provided for the initial certification are still valid or renewed (PURE licence, Level 1, Security certificate …).

 Depending on the situation (e.g. impacting modification of the specifications or the test plan since initial submission), the Certification Body may require an additional evaluation on a reduced scope.

 In most cases, if the certification request is valid and consistent with the elements of the certification for which the renewal is requested, a certification letter is issued to the vendor and the certified product is published on the PURE Certification Website in the Certified Product section.

 To address the need of some vendors, a process is defined to obtain a proof of compliance for terminals using a previously certified kernel with different configurations (different device, OS, L1…).

 A vendor has the possibility to declare a Range of terminals, that is to say a list of terminals with common characteristics.
 Terminals recognized as part of the same range of a previously tested terminal are eligible for an assessment without additional tests in a laboratory (decided by the Certification Body).
-All terminals of a range shall have the same:
+All terminals of a range shall present a valid EMVCo Level 1 contactless approval and have the same:

 - PURE Kernel;